Drangleic

 The Old Iron King’s castle sunk into fire.
 A consequence of the weight of its iron, or his hubris.

 According to Wellager, Vendrick had also defeated the Old Ones and used their four souls to help build his kingdom, but this notion is entirely nonsensical.
 Two of the four have been possessing certain individuals since well before Drangleic’s foundation, with the other two possessing entities contemporaneous with its history.
 This makes it impossible for the king to be using their souls in any capacity at the time.
 At the same time, it is bizarre for the kingdom’s chancellor to know enough about them to boast such a claim with that degree of specificity.
 He gives no impression of lying, nor does the rest of his dialogue reveal any obvious exaggerations.
 At the very least, Wellager seems to believe he speaks truth.
 And based on the rest of his dialogue, he is attesting as witness to the early events of his King’s reign.
 In all likelihood then, this odd line is simply an overlooked vestige of sloppy revisions to the script.
-Vendrick certainly took interest in great souls and their power, but only well after establishing his kingdom.
+Vendrick absolutely took interest in great souls and their power, but only well after establishing his kingdom.

 Defeating the Four Great Ones… His Majesty built this country with the power of their souls…